matisandacz/AI-learns-to-play-Flappy-Birds/README.md

 ## Neural Network Architecture

-To play the game, each unit (bird) has its own neural network consisted of several layers.
-All of them have 2 layers in common:
+To play the game, each unit (bird) has its own neural network consisted of 2 layers:
-1. an input layer with 2 neurons presenting what a bird sees:
+1. an input layer with 3 neurons presenting what a bird sees:

      ```
+     1) bird's height
-     1) height difference between the bird and the closest top Pipe
+     1) height difference between the bird and the next top Pipe
-     2) height difference between the bird and the closest bottom Pipe
+     2) height difference between the bird and the next bottom Pipe
      ```

 2. an output layer with 1 neuron used to provide an action as follows: